-Cat Davis is a 21-year-old student at the University of Virginia majoring in Cognitive Science with a concentration in Neuroscience.
+Cat Davis is a 22-year-old recent graduate of the University of Virginia majoring in Cognitive Science with a concentration in Neuroscience.
 She was diagnosed with Bipolar 1 disorder in 2017 and has since become an advocate for mental health awareness and education.

 Before Cat was diagnosed with bipolar disorder, she was misdiagnosed with depression.
 She was institutionalized twice before being correctly diagnosed and given the proper medication and treatment.
 Cat now aspires to continue the mental health conversation, educate the public about the signs and symptoms of bipolar disorder, and advocate for the research of mental illnesses, which she believes will inevitably lead to more correct diagnoses.

-Cat became an Ambassador and writer for Worth Living in May 2017.
-As well as on Worth Living’s website, Cat has published articles about bipolar disorder on www.iam1in4.com, www.selfgrowth.com, mental-health.alltop.com, and her blog www.highrisk1.wordpress.com.
+Cat became an Ambassador and writer for Worth Living in May of 2017.
+She has contibuted to the WL Blog over the years.
 She also has used platforms such as TEDx and The Human Library Organization to share her experiences through public speaking.

 Cat is a contributing author to the book It’s OK not be OK.

 For the lact couple of years, Cat has been a co-host of the Worrh Living Podcast.